Introduction and purpose

 The lists in Appendix 1 provide examples of the type of notifiable event an RSL must notify us about.
 The lists are illustrative rather than exhaustive.
 As a general guideline, notifiable events are those that may:

-- seriously affect the interests and safety of tenants, people who are homeless or other service users
+- adversely affect the interests and safety of tenants, people who are homeless or other service users

 - threaten the stability, efficient running or viability of service delivery arrangements